asmodeus812/elearning/misc-tech-topic/k8s-deep-dive.md

 work and will only exit when the environment is ready for the main app container, The main app container will not start until the init container completes

-##### Notes
+##### Takeaways

-`Note that while the ambassador and adapter patterns might seem similar, they are meant for different tasks, while the adapter is meant as mostly translator or normalization level, for data, from one form to another.
-The ambassador pattern is meant for strictly handling communication between to containers or services, it abstracts away the communication details, for example Envoy, is a sidecar mesh, which serves to abstract away the database connection and communication details between a service and a database, of any type, it provides a common communications  protocol that the container can use to communicate, without caring what is on the other side, as long as the other side also understands that protocol, but in all actuality the other side might be using the same pattern to receive the communication.`
+Note that while the ambassador and adapter patterns might seem similar, they are meant for different tasks, while the adapter is meant as mostly translator or normalization level, for data, from one form to another.
+The ambassador pattern is meant for strictly handling communication between to containers or services, it abstracts away the communication details, for example Envoy, is a sidecar mesh, which serves to abstract away the database connection and communication details between a service and a database, of any type, it provides a common communications protocol that the container can use to communicate, without caring what is on the other side, as long as the other side also understands that protocol, but in all actuality the other side might be using the same pattern to receive the communication.

 ### Deployments